garrandall/popular-music-data/tracks/no-better-love-young-gunz-rell.md

-Comin up i thought cupid was stupid
+Comin up I thought cupid was stupid
 Only two loves, my family and music
 Fallen through somethin, jus couldnt do it
 It was the beginin of time
 And you was like nine but god damn you was fine
 Use to stay on my mind
-When i was out on my grind
+When I was out on my grind
 Open up the bags when im choppin my dimes
 There in the spindell
 Stood by me from the windows
 Popped up mad shit with me and got me rentals
-Sick with the plastic, what can i say
+Sick with the plastic, what can I say
-Bitches hat around the way i had a lady, they Gossipin, watchin him, runnin back
+Bitches hat around the way I had a lady, they Gossipin, watchin him, runnin back
 Moved up north, kinda fell of track
 Still my peoples though
-Love when i see you though
+Love when I see you though
 Once a while, might call
 Jus to chill, might ball
 Forever my dogg
-Even when i downfall
+Even when I downfall
 First in line whenever chicks is envolved

 Dont stop givin me your lovin
 Cuz my hearts been racin for your lovin
-I wont give it up for nothin
+I won't give it up for nothin
 (cuz there's no better love)
 Girl you got me goin crazy
 You got me thinkin bout you baby